-A lush living wreath is easy to make yet guaranteed to get lots of “oohs” and “ahs,” whether you place it in the garden or use it as a table centrepiece for special occasions.
-You can grow your living wreath for many seasons or simply reposition your succulents back into the garden when you’re done with it.
+A lush living wreath is easy to make and guaranteed to get lots of “oohs” and “ahs,” whether you place it in the garden, on the front door, or use it as a table centerpiece for special occasions.
+You can grow your succulent wreath for many seasons or simply re-position your succulents back into the garden when you’re done with it.

 - Heavy-duty wire wreath form and liner designed for planting